bpostlethwaite/Masters-Thesis/README.md

     the fft algorithm into 'wft' with fft'd s trace vectors going into 'vft'.

-6. Stack and Deconvolve
+6. Impulse Response: Stack and Deconvolve

     The sorted fourier transformed signals are sent into simdecf.m to be deconvolved into what should be something like a greens function.
 These are saved in 'rft' which is passed through the inverse fourier transform to recover 'Rtrace'.

+7. Filter Impulse Response, aquire tps

+    Filter with lowpass filter and use filtered response to select tps as max values within a certain range (here from 3ish to 5ish seconds).

-7. Newtons Method to find prelim alpha, beta and H
+8. Newtons Method to find prelim alpha, beta and H

+    Need to implement an L1 solver for the linear equation step.
+Right now it is biased to extreme values and coming out with complex numbers.

 ### Tuning and Testing
 *   Run testing on pbin logical index array [COMPLETE].